alexmerren/rps.zsh/README.md

 your specific information.
 Please note that `rps` will **NOT** work without the config placed in this directory and filled out properly.

+To install you can either install `make install`, or the following commands.
+They are identical in function.

+NOTE: These functions will create a new directory in your `$HOME/config` and a symlink to your `usr/local/bin`.

 ```bash
 mkdir -p ~/.config/rps
 make all